Skip to content

 Just because you’ve sealed the deal doesn't mean the funnel ends.

-Not only does this type of demand marketing help you bring in more revenue, but it benefits all future funnels by feeding back to stage one with more brand awareness.
+Not only does this type of demand generation help you bring in more revenue, but it benefits all future funnels by feeding back to stage one with more brand awareness.

 Focus on measuring your sales funnel metrics or lead generation KPIs throughout to ensure your funnel works from top to bottom.

-This way, you can be certain of conversions no matter the types of sales funnels or customer journey.
+This way, you can be certain of your path to conversions, regardless of the type of sales funnel or customer journey.

 Need help creating your funnel?

-We've put together a few easy steps to help you lay the foundation for better sales.
+We’ve put together a few easy steps to help you lay the foundation for better B2B sales.

-The 6 steps to creating a sales funnel are:
+The six steps to creating a sales funnel are:

 First things first - get to know your potential buyers.
 You can do this in a number of ways, including: